 For the most part, the kind of synthetic oil found in the United States for your household vehicles is likely in the synthetic oils that use a Group III base.
 That means that the full synthetic you get from your auto store is not really full synthetic.
 Group III is a highly refined mineral oil made.
 The mineral oil is refined beyond simple extraction through a process called hydrocracking.

 Full Synthetic vs. Synthetic Blend

 Full synthetic oils are better understood as a grade of motor oil.
-Semi refined, also called synthetic blends, oils are less refined than full synthetic oil.
+Semi-refined--also called synthetic blend--oils are less refined than full synthetic oil.
 Semi-synthetic oil blends traditional oil with the more technologically advanced oils.
 You get the advantage of additives and more refinement.
-But, the impurities and inconsistent molecular size of conventional motor oil is still in the blend at lower degrees.
+But, the impurities and inconsistent molecular size of conventional motor oil are still in the blend at lower degrees.